-Our cash flow from reserves may not be sufficient to fund Petrus' ongoing activities at all times and from time to time, we may require additional financing in order to carry out our oil and natural gas acquisition, exploration and development activities.
-Failure to obtain financing on a timely basis could cause Petrus to forfeit our interest in certain properties, miss certain acquisition opportunities and reduce or terminate our operations.
-Due to the conditions in the oil and natural gas industry and/or global economic volatility, we may, from time to time, have restricted access to capital and increased borrowing costs.
-The current conditions in the oil and natural gas industry have negatively impacted the ability of oil and natural gas companies to access additional financing.
+The Corporation's cash flow from its reserves may not be sufficient to fund its ongoing activities at all times and from time to time, the Corporation may require additional financing in order to carry out its oil and natural gas acquisition, exploration and development activities.
+Failure to obtain financing on a timely basis could cause the Corporation to forfeit its interest in certain properties, miss certain acquisition opportunities and reduce or terminate its operations.
+Due to the conditions in the oil and natural gas industry and/or global economic and political volatility, the Corporation may from time to time have restricted access to capital and increased borrowing costs.
+The current conditions in the oil and natural gas industry impacted the ability of oil and gas companies to access additional financing.

-Continued depressed oil and natural gas prices have caused decreases, and may cause further decreases, in Petrus' revenues from its reserves, which may affect our ability to expend the necessary capital to replace our reserves or to maintain our production.
-To the extent that external sources of capital become limited, unavailable or available on onerous terms, our ability to make capital investments and maintain existing assets may be impaired, and our assets, liabilities, business, financial condition and results of operations may be affected materially and adversely as a result.
+As a result of global economic and political volatility, the Corporation may from time to time have restricted access to capital and increased borrowing costs.
+Failure to obtain such financing on a timely basis could cause the Corporation to forfeit its interest in certain properties, miss certain acquisition opportunities and reduce or terminate its operations.
+If the Corporation's revenues from its reserves decrease as a result of lower oil and natural gas prices or otherwise, it will affect the Corporation's ability to expend the necessary capital to replace its reserves or to maintain its production.
+To the extent that external sources of capital become limited, unavailable or available on onerous terms, the Corporation's ability to make capital investments and maintain existing assets may be impaired, and its assets, liabilities, business, financial condition and results of operations may be affected materially and adversely as a result.
 In addition, the future development of the Corporation's petroleum properties may require additional financing and there are no assurances that such financing will be available or, if available, will be available upon acceptable terms.
 Alternatively, any available financing may be highly dilutive to existing shareholders.
-Failure to obtain any financing necessary for Petrus' capital expenditure plans may result in a delay in development or production on our properties.
+Failure to obtain any financing necessary for the Corporation's capital expenditure plans may result in a delay in development or production on the Corporation's properties.